Architecture of Hyderabad: Golconda Sultanate (1591–1687 CE)

 The most important monuments from this time are the Charminar and Mecca Masjid, both built by Mohammed Quli Qutb Shah, the founder of Hyderabad.
 Most of the historical bazaars that still exist were constructed on the street north of Charminar towards the fort.
 The Charminar has become an icon of the city, located in the center of old Hyderabad.
 It is a square structure with sides 20 m long and four grand arches each facing a road.
 At each corner stands a 56 m-high minaret.

 To the north of the Charminar is a public square enclosed by four giant arches, known as the Char Kaman.
 A fountain called Gulzar Houz is at the center of this area.

 Another example is the Qutb Shahi Tombs complex, a complex of tombs of the Qutb Shahi rulers, as well as other royals and noblemen.
 The domes were originally overlaid with blue and green tiles, of which only a few pieces now remain.
 The tombs are set in a garden.
-The complex includes a step-well, Turkish bath, and a mosque.
+The complex includes a step-well, hammam (Islamic bathhouse), and a mosque.

 The Charminar, Golconda Fort and the Qutb Shahi tombs are considered to be monuments of national importance in India.
 In 2010, the Indian government proposed that the sites be listed for UNESCO World Heritage status.

-The style is also seen in the Taramati Baradari, Khairtabad Mosque, Musheerabad Mosque, Shaikpet Sarai, and Toli Masjid.
+The style is also seen in the Taramati Baradari, Premamati Mosque, Khairtabad Mosque, Musheerabad Mosque, Shaikpet Sarai, and Toli Masjid.